novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 Seeing the smile on Kim Ah-young's face, Park Min-sook quickly stepped in.

-“You are the CEO of 【Jungle Soft】, Mr. Lee Hyun-woo, right?”
+“You are the CEO of 【Jungle Soft】, Mr. Lee Hyun-woo, perchance?”

 “Yes, that’s correct.”